 For more information, please contact the program advisor at (314) 516-7018.

-- All majors must complete the University General Education requirements, the Pre-Engineering Requirements and the Core Engineering Requirements.
+- All majors must complete the University General Education requirements, the Pre-Engineering Requirements, the Core Engineering Requirements, and Major Requirements.

 - All students must first complete J E MATH 3170, Engineering Mathematics, with a minimum grade of C-.

 - Mechanical and Electrical Engineering majors must also complete J E ENGR 2300, Introduction to Electrical Networks, with a minimum grade of C-.